Kelvin-Ju/NormAttention-PSN/README.md

 ```
 You can change X to adjust the number of the input image.

-NormAttention-PSN-test.pth.tar is our pre-trained weights (same as the report in paper)
+NormAttention-PSN-test.pth.tar is our pre-trained weights (same as the report in paper).

 (up to 96 in the DiLiGenT main/test dataset, and 253 in the Light Stage Data Gallery)